RogueRope/SurvivalGuide/food.md

 ![](https://github.com/RogueRope/SurvivalGuide/tree/479c433893e936265600947b50b790f8519601d2/.gitbook/assets/image%20%284%29.png)

 We provide **vegetarian** and **meat** options, anything beyond that is not within the current capabilities of the kitchen.
 You are asked to make this choice when you sign up for a ticket.
-Note that people who've signed up as meat-eater are not allowed to eat the veggie stuff if it looks better.
+Note that people who've signed up as meat-eater are not allowed to eat the veggie stuff if it looks better!

 | _Time_ | -- | Thu | Fri | Sat | Sun |
 | :--- | :--- | :--- | :--- | :--- | :--- |